Engaging employees in work and life

 However you choose to connect with us - whether joining an ERG that shares your interests, meeting coworkers at a Mets game, participating in service with students, or cheering on the Red Storm from the sidelines, we want you to be a part of St. John's and to love working here.

-We recognize and celebrate our employees in many ways - with Values and Inclusion Program (VIP) nominations, Outstanding Achievement Medals, Years of Service Awards, and Retirement Certificates.
+We recognize and celebrate our employees in many ways - the Values and Inclusion Program (VIP), Outstanding Achievement Medals, Years of Service Recognition, and Retirement Certificates.

 ERGs are voluntary, employee-led groups that help to foster an equitable and inclusive workplace, as well as cultivate a greater sense of belonging.